Youth Water Education

 Children's Water Festival

-May 8th, 2018 approximately 650 fifth-grade students from thirteen different schools across Franklin County attended the 11th annual Central Ohio Children’s Water Festival at Franklin Park in Columbus, Ohio.
+On Thursday, May 15th approximately 650 fifth-grade students from thirteen different schools across Franklin County will attend the 12th annual Central Ohio Children’s Water Festival at Franklin Park in Columbus, Ohio.
 The Festival promotes environmental awareness of our valuable water resources through interactive displays and hands-on workshops – and, fun presentations about drinking water, storm water and wastewater.

-The events began with half of the students attending five of the sixteen, 15-minute presentations with other half of the students interacted with presenters at three of the sixteen, 25-minute hands-on workshops – learning about the irreplaceable resource of water and its characteristics.
-The Ohio WRC led one of the 25 minute workshops teaching the attendees about buoyancy and used interactive examples to describe why some things float and some things sink in the water.
-The Center demonstrated different examples of buoyancy and how it relates to density.
-Each group was broken into three teams and given the challenge to determine if given items would float or sink based on the principles of buoyancy.
-Finally, the presentation ended with a quick lesson on paper boat-making followed by a quicker (sometimes) fun competition to sink their paper boats with metal washers.
+The events begins with half of the students attending five of the sixteen, 15-minute presentations with other half of the students interacting with presenters at three of the sixteen, 25-minute hands-on workshops – learning about the irreplaceable resource of water and its characteristics.
+The Ohio WRC will lead one of the 25 minute workshops teaching the attendees about buoyancy and using interactive examples to describe why some things float and some things sink in the water.
+The Center will demonstrate different examples of buoyancy and how it relates to density.
+Each group will be broken into three teams and given the challenge to determine if given items would float or sink based on the principles of buoyancy.
+Finally, the presentation will end with a quick lesson on paper boat-making followed by a quicker (sometimes) fun competition to sink their paper boats with metal washers.
 More information.

 Determining the GAPS in Youth Water Education in the North Central Region